- Brand name

 - symptoms that may indicate high potassium levels in the blood such as nausea, diarrhoea, muscle weakness and change in heart rhythm

-- disturbances in your vision (such as blurred vision) and eye pain.
+- disturbances in your vision (such as blurred vision and see haloes around lights) and eye pain.

 The above list includes serious side effects that may require medical attention.
 Serious side effects are rare.